turingschool/curriculum/source/academy/workshops/scrabble.markdown

 => 8
 > Scrabble.score("")
 => 0
+> Scrabble.score()
+=> 0
 {% endirb %}

 ### Highest Score

-Implement a `highest_score_from` method that'd work like below.
-Don't think to hard about the fact that you couldn't have all these letters in your hand at the same time :)
+Implement a `highest_score_from` method that works like the examples below.
+Don't think too hard about the fact that you couldn't have all these letters in your hand at the same time :)

 {% irb %}
 > Scrabble.highest_score_from(['home', 'word', 'hello', 'sound'])